tencentyun/intlcloud-documents/product/数据库/游戏数据库 TcaplusDB/常见问题/使用问题_intl.md

 TcaplusDB uses memory + SSD disk storage, a single engine file, and the first 1 GB is mapped in memory.
 The hot data is placed in the memory, the cold data is placed on the disk, and the LRU algorithm is used for hot and cold data exchange.
 The get operation of gameserver triggers the LRU swap-in operation.
 The LRU thread of tcapsvr (storage layer) is responsible for the LRU swap-out operation.
 Try to ensure that the hot data is stored in the memory, thus ensuring high cache hit rate and low single read and write latency.

 ### How long is the TcaplusDB backup file stored?
 The engine files backed up by TcaplusDB are saved for 25 days, and the Ulog process is saved for 15 days.
 The storage periods in overseas environment and other TcaplusDB environments are different.
-For the storage period of the specific TcaplusDB environment, you can [contact the customer service](https://intl.cloud.tencent.com/contact-sales).
+For the storage period of the specific TcaplusDB environment, you can [contact customer service](https://intl.cloud.tencent.com/contact-sales).

 ### Is the gameserver connected to all tcaproxy (access layer)?
-In order to save the cost of maintaining the TCP connections between the gameserver and tcaproxy (access layer), the gameserver supports selecting some tcaproxy (access layer) to establish connections.
+In order to reduce the cost of maintaining the TCP connections between the gameserver and tcaproxy (access layer), the gameserver supports selecting some tcaproxy (access layer) to establish connections.

-### How to do data analysis of TcaplusDB data?
+### How do I perform data analysis of TcaplusDB data?
 TcaplusDB data can be exported in any format, including json, pb and other formats, and can be imported into data analysis systems such as tdw.
 TcaplusDB supports the import of real-time data into MySQL database and so on.

 ### What is the timeout mechanism for the TcaplusDB API?
 What does "it is timeout" error mean?
 The TcaplusDB API assigns an ID to each request.
-After the sending is successful, the ID is pushed into the judgment timeout data structure.
+After it is successfully sent, the ID is pushed into the judgment timeout data structure.
 If the response packet for the request returns, the ID is removed from the data structure.
 If the response packet of the request has not been processed by the application level within 3 seconds, an error log with the keyword "it is timeout" is printed.
-You need to check whether the gameserver is blocked.
-It may be that tcaproxy (access layer) drops packets when returning packets to the gameserver, or the response packet has arrived at the gameserver, but the gameserver is not processed in time.
+You will then need to check whether the gameserver is blocked.
+It may be that tcaproxy (access layer) dropped the packets when returning packets to the gameserver, or the response packet has arrived at the gameserver, but the gameserver did not process it in time.
 TcaplusDB recommends that you implement the timeout mechanism yourself, which allows you to perform retry and other processes to timeout requests.

 ### What are the roles of SendRequest, OnUpdate, and ReceiveResponse functions of TcaplusDB API?
 The role of SendRequest is to send requests.
 This request may have been sent to the network, or it may be blocked in the sending channel of the gameserver and a tcaproxy (access layer).
 The role of ReceiveResponse is to get the response packet from the local receive queue.
 OnUpdate is responsible for sending the requests of the send queue to the network and receiving response packets from the network to the receive queue.
 In message-driven programming mode, the recommended call frequency for OnUpdate calls is 1 ms.

-### How to resolve TcaplusDB write operation process?
+### How should I resolve TcaplusDB write operation process?
 TcaplusDB records Ulog processes for all write operations.
-If you need to resolve Ulog processes, [submit a ticket](https://console.cloud.tencent.com/workorder/category?level1_id=438&level2_id=444&source=0&data_title=%E6%B8%B8%E6%88%8F%E5%AD%98%E5%82%A8&step=1) for application.
+If you need to resolve Ulog processes, please [submit a ticket](https://console.cloud.tencent.com/workorder/category?level1_id=438&level2_id=444&source=0&data_title=%E6%B8%B8%E6%88%8F%E5%AD%98%E5%82%A8&step=1).

-### How does TcaplusDB achieve the global auto increase of fields?
+### ow does TcaplusDB achieve global auto increase of fields?
 You need to define a single table, and set the field type of a single key and a single value to int64_t (multiple value fields can implement counter arrays).
-Multiple gameservers can increase a single key concurrently (without setting the version protection rules), and get the increase result returned this time, then the result of the increase will achieve the global auto increase.
+Multiple gameservers can increase a single key concurrently (without setting the version protection rules), and get the increase result returned for this operation, then the result of the increase will be a global auto increase.

-### What rules are defined by queries by part of keys (indexes)?
+### What rules are defined for queries by partial keys (indexes)?
 The index key must be a part of the primary key, the index key must contain the sub-table factor, and the index key cannot be the primary key.

-### How to achieve the two-way query of the id and name of a single table?
+### How do I achieve two-way query of the id and name of a single table?
 The third key field x is used as the sub-table factor, and the index is built on id and x, name and x to achieve this feature.
 For example, when storing player information, the player's provincial address can be added, that is, the primary key is uin, name, provincial address, and the index key is uin and provincial address, and name and provincial address.

 ### Does table cleanup delete data?